Grilled Ribs - Super Easy! - The Woks of Life

 How to Grill Individual Pork Ribs

 Grilling individual pork ribs isn’t unlike grilling steak or chicken.
 The pieces go onto a nice hot grill, and you turn them until they have a nice even crispness and a little bit of char.
-We include detailed instructions and tips in the recipe.
+We include tips in the recipe.

 We cooked these on our gas grill for convenience, but if you have a grill with hardwood lump charcoal, you’ll get more of a smoky flavor!

-So far this summer, these ribs made their first appearance at a party for my cousins, a small family reunion of 19 people.
+So far this summer, these ribs made their first appearance at a small family reunion of 19 people.
 Then for my mother’s outdoor birthday party, a group of 37 people.

 And then I froze the leftover uncooked ribs from my mother’s party (we overshot our estimates) and served them for Bill’s sister’s family who was visiting a few weeks later—everyone loved them!